lightningkite/khrysalis/docs/Equivalents.md

 Khrysalis is just a code translator, and it's easy to handle tasks that can't be translated in each platform individually.
 See [code for individual platforms](./platform.md).

-Sometimes, however, it's nicer to just specify how a certain construct is translated to the other languages so you don't have to rewrite it every time.
-Sometimes you just want the code on the other side to look more native.
-In either case, you can use a *YAML equivalents file* to do the job.
+Sometimes you need to customize how certain calls are translated.
+You can use a *YAML equivalents file* to do the job.

-For iOS, an equivalent file is suffixed with `.swift.yaml` and can be placed anywhere in your iOS project folder.
+For iOS, an equivalent file is suffixed with `.swift.yaml` and should be contained in the Java project's `src/main/equivalents` folder.

-For Web, an equivalent file is suffixed with `.ts.yaml` and can be placed anywhere in your web project folder.
+For Web, an equivalent file is suffixed with `.ts.yaml` and should be contained in the Java project's `src/main/equivalents` folder.

 In either case, the example of one of these equivalent files looks like this: